CentaurusInfra/arktos/docs/design-proposals/network/multi-tenant-network-model.md

 ## Network Policy
 Each tenant should have its own set of network policy objects, applying to its tenant scope only.

-Ingress
+## Ingress
 Ingress makes a tenant application exposed to outside of cluster via a proxy.
 Ingress object is backed by NodePort typed service object.
+Ingress object should be tenant scoped; Ingress controller is infra pod.

 # Hard-isolation vs soft-isolation